Assimila/wpl-notebooks/site-indicators.md

 The combination of `site_id` and `name` should be unique.

 `default_variable_loading_name` should correspond to the `name` attribute of one of the files in the `variable_loading` directory.

+`units` is a required key that specifies optional units for each variable.

 ### Peat map (peat_extent.tiff)